-Fig. 3 demonstrates the trends of the number of running VMs in three deployed clouds under different types of workloads.
-In the first time period, the workloads are CPU-intensive.
-The scale of Cloud 1 increases to the largest for it is good at processing CPU-intensive workloads.
+Fig. 2 CPU usage of the private and public clouds in a hybrid cloud is good at processing CPU-intensive workloads.
 Then, when the type of workloads switch to the memory-intensive type, the scale of Cloud 1 goes down while the scale of Cloud 2 ramps up to the largest.
 Finally, the same trend can be observed in the third time period.
 As a result, our algorithm is sensitive about the changes in types of workloads and can adjust the scales of public clouds based on it.

-Fig. 4 shows the scales of public clouds when their prices change.
+Figure 4 shows the scales of public clouds when their prices change.
 In Fig. 4, the scale of Cloud 2 increases after its price goes down.
 Meanwhile, when the price of Cloud 1 increases, its scale decreases a little.
 The effects indicate that our algorithm can adapt the price volatility and choose the cost-effective clouds adaptively.